 Vitra's Dancing Wall System by Studio Hurlemann (via The Spaces)

 Unsurprisingly, designers working on these future concepts are inspired by ultra-saturated cities like Tokyo as well as the tiny home movement, all use cases where modular designs stem from the need to maximize incredibly sparse square footage.
 Given the trend, we're likely to see trends such as dual purpose features, seen in examples like a tiny home bathroom door that also functions as a loft ladder, or a modular divider wall doubling as shelving similar to Vitra's Dancing Wall system.
 Beds might move up a floor and lofts gain more popularity as apartment-dwellers will want to maximize floor space for working and other daytime activities.

 This tiny house packs a number of modular features, including a storage system that houses a retractable staircase for access to the house's loft bed (via Curbed)

-Companies like Ori Systems, who for years have promoted a new kind of modular living aided by robotic systems that can transform the functionality of rooms with the touch of a button, can expect to see competitors arise who provide even more economically feasible solutions as demand for more tolerable home/work space rises.
+Companies like Ori Systems—who for years have promoted a new kind of modular living aided by robotic systems—can expect to see competitors arise who provide even more economically feasible solutions as demand for more tolerable home/work space rises.

 Modular layouts also perhaps mean the impending death of the open floor plan as we know it, made popular by the likes of HGTV quick-flip television shows.
 In a feature with Dwell in March, Gray Organschi Architecture founding partner Lisa Gray reinforces her love for design open plans while also stating that "it's also incredibly important to be able to go and close a door even if it's in a tiny tiny place.
 This has always been needed for mental health and privacy, but it's now needed so that people can get their work done."
 As we spend more time at home, there will be a push in design to create barriers signifying a separation between home and work life that also serve as a reclamation of privacy for individuals in the home.